 The two earlier expansions are combined in this complete scenario: a new $U(1)$ abelian gauge boson and a scalar doublet are introduced at each 10 TeV step from 10 TeV to 700 TeV, i.e., both $J = N = 1, 2, \dots, 70$.

-This combined scenario produces the most significant departure from SM-only RG evolution, as seen in the orange curve of Fig.~\ref{fig:rgewilson}.
-The combination of Yukawa-driven enhancement and gauge-induced suppression results in non-trivial behavior, with some coefficients growing greatly while others decrease quickly.
+This combined scenario produces the most significant departure from SM only RGE, as seen in the orange curve of Fig.~\ref{fig:rgewilson}.
+The combination of Yukawa driven enhancement and gauge induced suppression results in non-trivial behavior, with some coefficients growing greatly while others decrease quickly.
 Their gauge and chiral architectures are reflected in these operator-dependent patterns.

 For each of the nine operators, we compute and show the limits on $\Lambda^{(n)}$ in Fig.~\ref{fig:rgeU1SD} and in Tab.~\ref{tab:improved_limits_U1SD}.
 The combined effects of scalar-induced Yukawa enhancement and gauge suppression are reflected in the reported improvements.